sourcebox/emtick-rs/README.md

 This `no_std` Rust crate provides `Instant` and `Duration` types for time-related calculations with a focus on embedded systems.

+`emtick` is greatly inspired by the [embassy](https://github.com/embassy-rs/embassy) time module but uses generic clock sources to eleminate dependencies.
+It also allows the use of multiple optimized clock sources for performance reasons.

 ## Usage Example

 Provide a clock source by implementing the `ClockTick` trait on a type.